-Hannah Zulueta is a Certified Canine Nutritionist through the CASI Institute.
+Hannah Zulueta obtained her Certificate in Canine Nutrition from CASI Institute.
 She is also studying to get her Doctorate in Acupuncture, Traditional Chinese Medicine, and Herbalism from the esteemed Pacific College of Health and Medicine.

 She resides in San Diego with her three dogs, Maggie, Orbit, and Mr. Higgins.